abdullahzameek/PR-Tracker/README.md

 # Run the bot
 npm start

-# Start the Express App (App has successfully launched if you see `MongoDB database connection established successfully`)
+# Start the Express App on a separate terminal.
+(App has successfully launched if you see `MongoDB database connection established successfully`)
+cd db/
 npm run dev
 ```